-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Targets set are ongoing, but impact seen in 2020-2021 is detailed below:
+Targets set are ongoing, but impact seen in 2021-2022 is detailed below:

-- There remains a gap between the percentage of children achieving GLD (41% for 2020-21) and the percentage of PPG children achieving GLD (20% for 2020-21).
+- There remains a gap between the percentage of children achieving GLD (61% for 2021-22) and the percentage of PPG children achieving GLD (10% for 2021-22).
 This remains as a target. - WellComm was used effectively in EYFS to assess and develop children's skills with focussed interventions.
-In Nursery, 21/39 passed age-related expectations by the end of the year, whereas only 11/39 were age-related at the start of the year.
-Of the identified children in Reception, 13 did not pass age-related expectations in the Autumn term and only 3 did not pass by the end of year. - The Phonics check in Autumn '20 showed a greater % of children passing overall (84%, an increase of 19% from 2019) and for the PPG groups (33% pass rate in 2020 compared to 37.5% in 2019).
-This continues to be a target area. - Assessments show gaps closing and children making good or better progress in all areas, with the majority of eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in reading, writing and maths - PPG who are more able attaining above curriculum expectations in reading, writing and maths. - Assessments show good or better progress at end of EYFS - Leuven scale assessments show progress in key skill areas - Progress of SEND PPG children is tracked termly, with interventions reviewed half-termly, showing good or better progress from their starting points.
-SEND children who were also PP made better progress than children with SEND without PP. In Nursery, SEND & PP combined made better progress than all other PP children.
-In Year 2, SEND & PP combined made better progress than all other children with SEND and all other PP in Reading and Maths. - IEP targets are appropriate and contribute to accelerated progress - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
+In Nursery, 20/33 achieved age-related expectations by the end of the year, whereas only 15/33 were age-related at the start of the year.
+In Reception, 18 did not pass age-related expectations in the Autumn term and only 2 did not pass by the end of year, showing that WellComm made a positive impact.
+The 2 children that did not pass in Reception have SEN and EAL. - The Phonics check in Summer '22 showed 66% of children passing overall which is a slight increase on pre-pandemic levels.
+For the PPG group there was a 13% pass rate, showing a significant gap between PPG and non PPG children.
+This continues to be a target area. - Assessments show gaps closing in some areas, especially Reading in KS1.
+Almost all children are making good or better progress in all areas, with the majority of eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in reading, writing and maths - PPG who are more able attaining above curriculum expectations in reading, writing and maths. - Assessments show good or better progress at end of EYFS - Leuven scale assessments show progress in key skill areas - Progress of SEND PPG children is tracked termly, with IEP reviews showing good or better progress from their starting points.
+End of year data shows that in Reading, Writing and Maths SEND children without PP attain slightly better than SEND with PP. - IEP targets are appropriate and contribute to accelerated progress - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
 Children, including those eligible for PPG are becoming better able to face difficulties positively rather than reaching a crisis point, displaying more confidence and motivation.
-Where specific work has been put into place with an individual, the Pastoral Team in school have provided timely and effective support and good progress has been seen with selfesteem and resilience. - Unfortunately, due the Covid restrictions in place, parent workshops were only available in a prerecorded format on the school website.
-However structured conversations and family consultations were well attended (usually carried out via telephone).
-Parents continued to support learning well through homework, scribing in reading records and during lockdown.
-Nursery were able to introduce 'take home bags' towards the end of the academic year, which were well received by families. - Attendance for all children continued to be a challenge throughout the year, due to Covid 19.
+Where specific work has been put into place with an individual, the Pastoral Team in school have provided timely and effective support and good progress has been seen with self-esteem and resilience. - Workshops took place for Maths in EYFS, the Phonics Check in Year 1 and an introduction to SATs for parents in Year 2.
+Feedback from parents was very positive and these will continue in 2022-23.
+Structured conversations and family consultations were well attended (carried out via telephone or face to face).
+Parents continued to support learning well through homework and scribing in reading records.
+Nursery continued to use 'take home bags', which were well received by families. - Attendance for all children continued to be a challenge throughout the year, due to Covid 19.
 PPG attendance was still below that of all other children.
+This continues as a target.